 Steps to apply: graduate student

-Submitting your application: step-by-step
+Submitting your graduate application: A step-by-step guide

-2. Review the admission requirements
+2. Check your program’s admission requirements

 Application review process